Kamlesh203/mentorshipplatform/Readme.txt

-This is a platform to connect mentors and mentees
+This is  platform to connect mentors and mentees